 Choice of color is so powerful that it can ultimately influence the purchase decision of one product over another.
 This goes beyond brand logos and translates to other touchpoints like product packaging and the actual products.

-Color choices can also influence feelings of connections to brands.
+Color choices can also influence feelings of connection to brands.
 As a result, intentionally integrating color choices in specific business and design processes can contribute to success.

 Did you know that most consumers will consider the color of an item before making a purchase?
 A study revealed that the majority of the surveyed consumers would consider the color of items when shopping.
 Out of all the people surveyed, only 1.1% of the 51-65 age group said they didn’t consider color2.